pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Good manners are never out of style."
 --Lubomir Komarov

-"Your reputation is like your shadow: Some times it precedes you; some times it follows you.
-But it will always be with you."
+"Your reputation is like your shadow: Some times it precedes you; some times it follows you; but it will always be with you."
 --Lubomir Komarov

 "Every relationship is like fine piece of crystal: Beautiful and unique, but if you tap even lightly on just the the wrong spot, it can shatter."